 Five Simple Strategies to Get Kids to Eat a Healthy Breakfast

 We know you’ve heard it a hundred times by now, but breakfast really is the most important meal of the day.
-And for kids it’s even more essential.
+And for kids, it’s even more essential.
 Research shows that children who eat breakfast perform better in school and have better concentration and problem-solving skills.
-Those who skip the first meal of the day are more likely to be overweight and are not only less likely to meet the recommended daily intake of fruits and vegetables, but also tend to consume unhealthy snacks.
+Those who skip the first meal of the day are less likely to meet the recommended daily intake of fruits and vegetables, are more likely to be overweight and tend to consume unhealthy snacks.

-- Dinner for Breakfast: There’s no reason your kids can’t enjoy dinner in the morning.
-A bowl of warm soup, whole-grain pasta, or flatbread with vegetables can get your child excited about breakfast.
+There’s no reason your kids can’t enjoy dinner in the morning.
+A bowl of warm soup, whole grain pasta, or flatbread with vegetables can get your child excited about breakfast.

 Artwork by Ekström Design